hjwp/www.obeythetestinggoat.com/content/asyncio-perf.md

 > feel free to skip this next section if you already know asyncio

-What is a coroutine, I hear you ask.
+What is a coroutine, I hear you ask?
 Or, at least, I hear some of you ask.
 I'm relying on the ones who don't ask to improve the amateurish definition that follows.
 Ahem.
 A coroutine is a function that defines some points at which it's happy to suspend and resume execution, or wait until some data or device